 There are indeed many varieties of mooncakes available today.
-However, my favourite mooncake would still be the simple traditional baked mooncakes filled with lotus seed paste and 1 egg yolk or better still, 2 egg yolks with the skin baked and glazed to a shiny golden brown.
-The salted egg yolk in the middle of the mooncake symbolizes the full moon.
-These mooncakes are quite filling and they are usually cut diagonally into small wedges and shared.
+However, my favourite mooncake would still be the simple traditional baked mooncakes filled with lotus seed paste and 1 egg yolk.
+Or better still, 2 egg yolks with the skin baked and glazed to a shiny golden brown.

 Traditional Baked Mooncakes 传统烘月饼